ddurgoji/used-cars-price-prediction/README.md

 #### Next Steps
 * Continue to analyse each features further and play with it to improve model performance.
-* Try to deploy a basic Flask/Django application to build e2e ML solution.
-* Apply XGBoost and other algorightm once we go through it in future modules.
+* Apply XGBoost and other algorightm as i learn.

 #### Recommendation to Car dealership